DETAILED ACTION

 Greyscale

-Consider claim 3, where Han discloses the display device according to claim 2, wherein the second mesh pattern comprises: a plurality of third conductive patterns extending in the first direction and disposed along the second direction; and a plurality of fourth conductive patterns extending in the second direction and disposed along the first direction.
-(See Han Fig. 8 and ¶221-229 a touch panel TP corresponding to a display area DA has a net form in which a grid is formed by first touch sensor lines TSL1 arranged to be spaced a first distance from each other and second touch sensor lines TSL2 arranged to be spaced the first distance from each other while crossing the first touch sensor lines TSL1 (TSL1 and TSL2 are shown in FIG. 12A). the first touch sensor lines TSL1 and the second touch sensor lines TSL2 of every two or every three in the second sub-display area NA does not match the first touch sensor lines TSL1 and the second touch sensor lines TSL2 in the first sub-display area OA1.)
+Consider claim 3, where Han in view of Choi teaches the display device according to claim 2, wherein the second mesh pattern comprises: a plurality of third conductive patterns extending in the first direction and disposed along the second direction; and a plurality of fourth conductive patterns extending in the second direction and disposed along the first direction. the plurality of third conductive patterns are parallel to each other, and the plurality of fourth conductive patterns are parallel to each other (See Han Fig. 8 and ¶206, 221-229 a touch panel TP corresponding to a display area DA has a net form in which a grid is formed by first touch sensor lines TSL1 arranged to be spaced a first distance from each other and second touch sensor lines TSL2 arranged to be spaced the first distance from each other while crossing the first touch sensor lines TSL1 (TSL1 and TSL2 are shown in FIG. 12A). the first touch sensor lines TSL1 and the second touch sensor lines TSL2 of every two or every three in the second sub-display area NA does not match the first touch sensor lines TSL1 and the second touch sensor lines TSL2 in the first sub-display area OA1.
+A plurality of first touch sensor lines TSL1 arranged in parallel at certain intervals in a first direction, which can be an X-axis direction, and a plurality of second touch sensor lines TSL2 arranged in parallel at certain intervals in a second direction)

-Consider claim 4, where Han discloses the display device according to claim 3, wherein each of a plurality of first opening areas formed by the first and second conductive patterns has a surface area greater than each of a plurality of second opening areas formed by the third and fourth conductive patterns.
+Consider claim 4, where Han in view of Choi teaches the display device of claim 3, wherein each of a plurality of first opening areas formed by the plurality of first conductive patterns and the plurality of second conductive patterns has a surface area greater than each of a plurality of second opening areas formed by the plurality of third conductive patterns and the plurality of fourth conductive patterns.
 (See Han Fig. 8 and ¶221-229 where the first touch sensor lines TSL1 and the second touch sensor lines TSL2 of every two or every three in the second sub-display area NA does not match the first touch sensor lines TSL1 and the second touch sensor lines TSL2 in the first sub-display area OA1.
 Therefore, the first touch sensor lines TSL1 and the second touch sensor lines TSL2 in the first sub-display area OA1 are arranged at a lower density than a density in which the first touch sensor lines TSL1.
 Thus, the open areas formed by TSL1 and TSL2 are larger in OA1 than they are elsewhere in the touch panel)

-Consider claim 6, where Han discloses the display device according to claim 3, wherein a third distance between the second conductive patterns adjacent to each other is greater than a fourth distance between the fourth conductive patterns adjacent to each other.
+Consider claim 6, where Han discloses the display device of claim 3, wherein a third distance between ones of the plurality of second conductive patterns disposed adjacent to each other is greater than a fourth distance between ones of the plurality of fourth conductive patterns disposed adjacent to each other.
 (See Han Fig. 8 and ¶221-229 where the first touch sensor lines TSL1 and the second touch sensor lines TSL2 of every two or every three in the second sub-display area NA does not match the first touch sensor lines TSL1 and the second touch sensor lines TSL2 in the first sub-display area OA1.
 Therefore, the first touch sensor lines TSL1 and the second touch sensor lines TSL2 in the first sub-display area OA1 are arranged at a lower density than a density in which the first touch sensor lines TSL1.
 Thus, the spacing between TSL2 in OA1 is greater than the space between TSL2 elsewhere. )

 Consider claim 8, where Han discloses an electronic device, comprising: a display device; (See Han ¶2) and an optical sensor, wherein the display device comprises: a display panel disposed on the optical sensor; (See Han Fig. 8 (replicated above) and ¶190-192 where the optical electronic device 11 can receive light transmitted through the transmission area TA1 in the first sub-display area OA1 and perform a corresponding function (e.g., sensing an image sensing).) and a touch sensing panel disposed on the display panel, and including a first sensing area corresponding to an area in which the optical sensor is disposed, and a second sensing area distinct from the first sensing area, (See Han Fig. 8 and ¶221-229 the first touch sensor lines TSL1 and the second touch sensor lines TSL2 of every two or every three in the second sub-display area NA does not match the first touch sensor lines TSL1 and the second touch sensor lines TSL2 in the first sub-display area OA1.
 Therefore, the first touch sensor lines TSL1 and the second touch sensor lines TSL2 in the first sub-display area OA1 are arranged at a lower density than a density in which the first touch sensor lines TSL1) and wherein the touch sensing panel comprises: a first mesh pattern disposed in the first sensing area and having a first density; and a second mesh pattern disposed in the second sensing area and having a second density greater than the first density.
 (See Han Fig. 8 and ¶221-229 the first touch sensor lines TSL1 and the second touch sensor lines TSL2 of every two or every three in the second sub-display area NA does not match the first touch sensor lines TSL1 and the second touch sensor lines TSL2 in the first sub-display area OA1.
 Therefore, the first touch sensor lines TSL1 and the second touch sensor lines TSL2 in the first sub-display area OA1 are arranged at a lower density than a density in which the first touch sensor lines TSL1.
 The touch sensor lines are arranged at a lower density in the first sub-display area OA1)